 Hadley Leggett writes layered book club fiction exploring truth in shades of gray.
-Before becoming a novelist, her winding career path included degrees in medicine, biochemistry, Spanish, and science journalism, as well as a ten-year stint as a stay-at-home mom.
+Before becoming a novelist, she earned her medical degree from the University of California, San Francisco, and worked as a freelance science writer while raising her three children.
 She began writing fiction — her secret lifelong dream — when her youngest child started preschool and she finally got a moment to herself.

 Hadley's short stories and essays have appeared in the Bellevue Literary Review, Literary Mama, and Halfway Down the Stairs, and her science writing can be found at Wired.com and Stanford News.
 She lives in Seattle with her husband and three children, as well as her parents, three cats, and an ever-rotating troop of foster kittens.
 When she’s not writing, you can find her swimming laps, poring over a jigsaw puzzle, or buying too many books.